Brand Cannibalization: Are You Eating Into Your Own Market?

 Let’s take a look at another example of a brand cannibalization strategy that struck gold.

-The Curious Case Of Costco’s Cannibals
+The Curious Case Of Costco's Existing Products

 If products were pounds of flesh, Costco has managed to make cannibals of its suppliers.